JJChenCharly/OrthoSLC/README.md

   -i or --input_path -------> path/to/input/directory
   -o or --output_path ------> path/to/output/directory
   -u or --thread_number ----> thread number, default: 1
-  -L or --bin_level --------> binning level, an intger 0 < L <= 4 , default: 2, means 100 bins
+  -L or --bin_level --------> binning level, an intger 0 < L <= 9999 , default: 10
   -h or --help -------------> display this information
 ```

 <font color="red">**Set bin level:**</font><br>
-According to the amount of genomes to analysze, user should provide binning level, which is to set how many bins should be used. evel $L$ should be interger of range $0 < L \le 4$, and will generate $10^L$ bins.
+According to the amount of genomes to analysze, user should provide binning level, which is to set how many bins should be used. evel $L$ should be interger of range  $0 < L \le 9999$, and will generate $L$ bins.

 Suggestion is that do not set the bin level too high, especially when less than 200 genomes participated.
-If such amount of genomes participated analysis, bin level 1 or 2 should work as most efficient way.
+If such amount of genomes participated analysis, bin level 10 to 100 should work as most efficient way.

 As tested, an analysis of 30 genomes, and 10 bins generated by Step 5:
-* A bin level of 1, takes 0.7 seconds to finish,
+* A bin level of 10, takes 0.66 seconds to finish,
-* a bin level of 2, takes 1.3 seconds to finish,
+* a bin level of 100, takes 1.35 seconds to finish,
-* a bin level of 3, takes 6.4 seconds to finish,
+* a bin level of 1000, takes 6.3 seconds to finish,

 <font color="red">**When to set a high bin level:**</font><br>
 Simply speaking, when you have really larger amount of genomes and not enough memory (e.g., more than 1000 genomes and less than 64 GB memory) <br>